 - The text of the document is styled as Normal (Arial, 10 point).

 - The headings are styled in the way we need them to be styled for publication.
-The title is a Heading 1.
-The subheads are Heading 2, and the sub-subheads are bold font.
+Level 1 subheads are bold, and level 2 subheads are bold plus italics.

 - Later in this document, I'll explain how to format figures.
 Please don't use any formatting other than what we recommend, as we will have to alter it during processing.